foundryvtt/dnd5e/wiki/Enrichers.md

 The option table describes the options that can be provided to the enricher.
 Options are used in the enricher in the format of `<name>=<value>`.
 If the **Inferred** column is checked, then that indicates that the name can be usually left off and only the value used.

 If spaces are required within the value, then you must surround it with double quotation marks: `<name>="Two Words"`.
-The **Assembled** column indicates that that options can be used with spaces without the quotation marks.
+The **Assembled** column indicates that an option can be used with spaces without the quotation marks.

 The **Formula** column indicates what type of data is accepted for the value.
 A list and description of the various formats are available in the dropdown below.